aroberge/friendly-traceback-docs/docs/source/adding_exception.rst

 .. note::

+    Any contribution, no matter how small, is welcome.
+The following checklist is provided for those that are ambitious and want to do all the required steps by themselves to include a new case.

     **Checklist**

-    The following are the required steps before a pull request.
+    The following are the include all the steps that have to be done to consider that a new case has been completely covered.
     Each item is explained in a different section below.
 If you find the instructions unclear, please do not hesitate to reach out.